patricksavalle/rest-api-cheatsheet/README.md

     * [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) - The maximum number of seconds (ttl) a response can be cached. (```Cache-Control: public, 360``` or ```Cache-Control: no-store```)
     * Strong caching minimizes the number of requests a server receives

-- Allow for weak caching through the ETag respons-header
+- Allow for weak caching through the ETag response-header
     * [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) - Use a SHA1 hash for the version of a resource.
 Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "2dbc2fd2358e1ea1b7a6bc08ea647b9a337ac92d"```).
 The client needs to send a **[If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match)** header for this mechanism to work.
     * Weak caching minimizes the work a server needs to do (but not the number of requests it receives)

-- No privacy or security compromising data in URL's or responses
+- No privacy or security compromising data in URL's

 - Use the **X-Signing-Algorithm** header to communicate the type of [content signing](https://datatracker.ietf.org/doc/html/rfc7518#appendix-A.3) (```X-Signing-Algorithm: RS256```)